NiftyRaven/NiftyRaven/README.md

 For years I built on Ravencoin as Nifty Raven.
 Nifty Minter.
 Mint and trade tools.
 Community.
 Spaces.
 A marketplace people actually used.

-That chapter is closed.
 I left the way I came.

-Thank you.
+Thank you. <3

 ## Write